- Cancer Information

 Learn more about:

-At times, the person may not be able to tolerate even their favourite foods.
-While you probably want them to eat well to stay strong during treatment, becoming overly stressed about their lack of appetite can increase their anxiety, so gentle encouragement is best.
-Talk to the treatment team if you’re worried about weight loss.
+At times, the person may not be able to eat even their favourite foods.
+While you may want them to eat well, focusing on their appetite can increase their anxiety, so gentle encouragement is best.

 Nausea and poor appetite can last for several months after treatment ends.
-A dietitian, doctor or nurse can provide advice on a suitable eating plan and medicines that can help manage side effects such as nausea or a sore mouth.
+Talk to the treatment team if you’re worried about weight loss.
+A dietitian, doctor or nurse can provide advice on a suitable eating plan and medicines that can help manage side effects, such as nausea or sores in the mouth.

-Family and friends often offer to ease your load by preparing meals.
+Family and friends often offer to help by preparing meals.
 Let them know what types of food to prepare, and why hygiene and food safety are especially important at this time.
 Use online tools such as Meal Train and the CanDo app to help coordinate meal giving.

 Managing the home environment

 If the person you are caring for becomes unwell or frail, you may need to help them make changes to their home to make it safer for them to do everyday activities, care for themselves and prevent falls.
 This may include adjustments such as moving furniture to make access easier, removing loose rugs and other tripping hazards, putting handrails on the stairs or in the bathroom, or putting a chair in the shower.

 Talk to the occupational therapist or physiotherapist on the treatment team about aids or equipment you may need and options to buy or rent.
 Examples include:

 - hospital beds, pressure mattresses or lift chairs